-Rest of World is a digital magazine that explores how people in the non-Western world are being changed by technology, using technology in surprising ways, and what these phenomena tell us about life and innovation in a global digital age.
-We are less interested in how the world looks from Silicon Valley, but, instead, from Nairobi, Bangalore, Kuala Lumpur, and São Paulo.
+Rest of World is a digital publication that explores how people in the non-Western world are being changed by technology, using technology in surprising ways, and what these phenomena tell us about life and innovation in a global digital age.

 Good question.
 Like all geographic groupings, “Western” can be subjective.